R-V-S/inlineCodeSuite/README.md

     * `post` (optional): HTML code to be added after the HTML editor code in the preview
   * `styles` (optional): Additional styles added to the preview that are not visible to the user

+## FAQ

+### Can I access the contents of the editor from within a script?

+Yes, scripts have access to a variable named `inlineCodeSuite`.
+That variable has a property, `editors`. `inlineCodeSuite.editors` is an object containing editor data, and individual editors can be accessed by the name of the editor.
+In addition to the initial properties passed to the editor during creation (`name`, `mode`, `value`, `hasPreview`, `runButton`, and `preserveBaseIndentation`), each editor also has a `userValue` property that stores the current state of the editor's contents at compile time.
+For example, if you have an editor named `CSS`, you could access its current contents from your script through `inlineCodeSuite.editors['CSS'].userValue`.